Test and space: Barcelona telecoms bash lifts 'hybrid' trade fair hopes

 “We’re excited to see people attending tech gatherings ...
 MWC was the first to return in person, that’s never easy,” Web Summit CEO Paddy Cosgrave told Reuters, adding that firms would now be more interested in attending such events.

-Both the limitations and appeal of a hybrid model were highlighted by Tesla (TSLA.O) CEO Elon Musk's keynote speech on his $30 billion Starlink venture, which despite being delivered by webcam generated MWC's biggest audience buzz. read more
+Both the limitations and appeal of a hybrid model were highlighted by Tesla CEO Elon Musk’s keynote speech on his $30 billion Starlink venture, which despite being delivered by webcam generated MWC’s biggest audience buzz.

-Its organisers had billed the Barcelona show as a step towards normality ahead of its next edition in February 2022 and most attendees lauded its return despite its reduced scale and the absence of household names such as Ericsson (ERNT.ZA), Sony (6758.T) and Nokia (NOKIA.HE).

 Lower booth and ticket prices also helped startups, Consuelo Naranjo, marketing director of Austria’s Authentic Vision, said, adding: “We just had a meeting with a spokesperson of a small Italian village, whom we would not have met otherwise.”

-Even old hands such as Spain's Telefonica (TEF.MC) noticed the effect of a more diverse crowd.
+Even old hands such as Spain’s Telefonica noticed the effect of a more diverse crowd.

 “It’s true that (MWC) lost that ‘Wow!’ factor - but the people who have come are much more networking-focused, and you can dedicate more time to startups, which is positive,” Andres Escribano, director of Telefonica IoT & Big Data, told Reuters.